dvklopfenstein/PrincetonAlgorithms/README.md

-Princeton University Algorithms and Clients
+Princeton University's Algorithms and Clients
 ===========================================
 by Kevin Wayne, Robert Sedgewick
 --------------------------------

-Implemented in Python 2.7 by D Klopfenstein are selected code from this link:
+Implemented in Python 2.7 by D Klopfenstein is selected code from:

   http://algs4.cs.princeton.edu/code/